Road Stories : That One Show I Regret Missing Is........

 Before I departed for the show, I had been nursing a Migraine all day long.
 My 30’s was a time in my life I started to get migraines, they’d come and go and I’d go about my day, but it was also in my 30’s the frequency and intensity would get worse over time.
 This was one of those times it was not going to let up, and leave me totally incapacitated, I still decided to try and make the James Brown show later that day.

-I was able to get the boss to allow me to leave early that day, all the while thinking to myself the sun was too fucking bright and I was feeling sick to my stomach.
-I still departed for the show.
-I always made it a habit to arrive at any shoot I was engaged in, it helped in planning the day.
+I was able to convince my boss to let me leave early that day, all the while thinking to myself that the sun was too bright and I was feeling sick to my stomach.
+Despite my condition, I decided to go to the show.
+I always made it a habit to arrive early for any event I was involved in; it helped me plan for the day.

-The press table was already open to my surprise, though I still had a few hours to kill, So I made my way and stood in line.
-My migraine was worse, I was light sensitive, sick to my stomach, dizzy, I knew my blood pressure was being affected as well.
-Soon I was the next in line to get my credentials for the show, and it was then I told the staff there I was not feeling well and decided to go home.
+To my surprise, the press table was already open, even though I still had a few hours to kill.
+I made my way to the line.
+My migraine was worsening; I was light-sensitive, nauseous, and dizzy.
+I knew my blood pressure was likely being affected as well.
+Soon, I found myself next in line to get my credentials for the show.
+At that moment, I informed the staff that I wasn’t feeling well and decided to head home.